-April 2019: Just released!
-A Sunshine Coast user-friendly trail guide, specifically designed for the mobility-challenged.
+Published in April 2019: this Sunshine Coast user-friendly trail guide, specifically designed for the mobility-challenged.
 Featured trails are all low gradient and trail profiles help users make an informed decision about which trails best suit their abilities.
 Download a copy here:

 Bicycle Lanes in the Town of Gibsons

-You may have noticed the new bicycle pavement markings on School Road and have may have some questions.
+You may have noticed the bicycle pavement markings on School Road and have some questions.
 This webpage provides details about the bicycle lanes in the Town of Gibsons, and the driving and cycling rules in British Columbia.

 Bicycle lanes are reserved for cyclists.
 Sometimes you will need to cross a bicycle lane to turn right (turning from Gibsons Way to Payne Road for example).
 Take extra care when doing this.
 The rules for bicycle lanes are as follows:

 - Do not drive, stop or park in a bicycle lane.

 - You may only cross a bicycle lane if the white line is broken or to turn into or out of a driveway.